Anshulnand/PRIME-VIDEO-CLONE/README.md

 - **Clerk**: For simplifying user authentication and management.
 - **Supabase**: For backend-as-a-service and real-time database functionality.
 - **Tailwind CSS**: For enabling quick and easy styling with a mobile-first approach.

----

-Let me know if you need any more adjustments! 🚀